Cam F. Awesome: Amateur boxing career

 Awesome is a Southpaw that fights with a counterpuncher style.
 He first started boxing in 2005 to lose weight.
 A few months later he moved to Port St. Lucie, Florida, where he continued to box for Fort Pierce P.A.L. and won 18 consecutive matches in the super heavyweight class.

-In 2012 he was suspended for a year by the United States Anti-Doping Agency for multiple failures to provide his location in order to be available for drug testing.
+Awesome won the 2008 Golden Gloves, he won them again in 2011.
+He also won the U.S. National Championships in 2008, he won them again in 2010.
+In 2011,Awesome won the US Olympic trials in Mobile, by winning he qualified as the U.S. Olympic team’s Super Heavyweight boxer.
+Awesome competed in the AIBA World Championships in Baku, defeating Alexey Mukhin, before to Viktar Zuyev in Round Three.
+He also competed in the Olympic test event, losing in the Semifinals to Evgenios Lazaridis.
+In 2012, he was suspended for a year by the United States Anti-Doping Agency for multiple failures to provide his location in order to be available for drug testing.
 On his return from the suspension, he legally changed his name to "Cam F. Awesome" and resumed his pursuit of the 2016 Olympic Games in Rio de Janeiro, where he became a leading frontrunner to represent the United States as a super-heavyweight.
 He lost to Lenier Pero at the 2015 Pan American Games but was noted for his energetic performance during the bout and in post-fight interviews, where he gained attention for calling himself "the Taylor Swift of boxing".